starvagrant/toh/toh.markdown/a_needle_in_istanbul.md

 "I understand.
 So I have to tell you what happened with me.
 The early twentieth century, physics was on fire.
 The sheer weight and counterintiutiveness of the discoveries...
 I realized there was a real story there, and I knew from the journals that it wasn't getting told well enough.
 So I did the goddamn math, and I told the story.
 I didn't let a flash of imagination control my life.
 I let the true story of the emergence of a whole new world view guide my life."

-"I don't think following the flash is surrending control of your life.
+"I don't think following the flash is surrendering control of your life.
 Besides, I already know what the card is."

 "You do?"